EnzoD86/tuya-smart-ir-ac/README.md

-# Home Assistant Tuya IR Air Conditioner Integration
+# Home Assistant Tuya Smart IR Air Conditioner Integration

 This is a custom integration to control IR-based air conditioners from Tuya via Home Assistant tested with the following devices: